The Case-Based Challenge: Why 150 NBDHE Items Trip Up Even Strong Students

 - Read carefully - Case details matter

 The NBDHE is your gateway to a rewarding career in dental hygiene.
-With systematic preparation and strategic case analysis, you'll join the 92% who pass on their first attempt.
+With systematic preparation and strategic case analysis, you'll be ready to pass on your first attempt.

 You've got this.